thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-03-01-spring-break-art-show-in-nyc.markdown

 ---
-title : "ThoughtWorks Arts at SPRING/BREAK Art Show in NYC"
+title : "Thoughtworks Arts at SPRING/BREAK Art Show in NYC"
 ---
-We are thrilled to announce that ThoughtWorks Arts has teamed up with Harvestworks to stage _ThoughtWorks Stranger Than Life Hacks,_ a special projects exhibition for the 7th annual [SPRING/BREAK Art Show](http://www.springbreakartshow.com/) (part of Armory Arts Week) at 4 Times Square, March 6 - 12, 2018.
+We are thrilled to announce that Thoughtworks Arts has teamed up with Harvestworks to stage _Thoughtworks Stranger Than Life Hacks,_ a special projects exhibition for the 7th annual [SPRING/BREAK Art Show](http://www.springbreakartshow.com/) (part of Armory Arts Week) at 4 Times Square, March 6 - 12, 2018.

 {% include image file='dual-brains.jpg'
    caption='Dual Brains by Eva Lee and Aaron Trocola' %}